 All filers submit their reports to the PDC.

-King, Pierce, and Snohomish Counties and the City of Seattle have enacted and enforce local filing requirements.
-Get more information ...
+King and Pierce counties and the City of Seattle have enacted and enforce local filing requirements.
+Check with those jurisdictions to be sure.

 The PDC's new electronic filing application replaces the F-1A, which was intended to assist filers with no or minor changes to their financial information.
 This system will save your information, allowing you to return in subsequent years, review and edit it if needed, and certify again that it remains correct.